V5 User GuideLast Updated: 8/8/2025

 Taguchi® can also set up custom import processes to pull files from a FTP/FTPS/SFTP server.
 These import processes need to be specified, scoped and implemented directly with Taguchi® Technical support services.
 This type of import is ideal for larger imports of over 150,000 records.

-Manually Adding a Subscriber
+Manually adding a subscriber

 This will launch a popup window with the fields: